VSI Imaging Products at Work, Helping to Image the Real Universe

 Sky & Telescope Magazine, February 1986

 Before the creation of Black Forest Observatory's 30" Cassegrain, I designed and built this smaller Newtonian scope on a German equatorial mount, with worm drives in both axis and multiple speed control from tracking to slewing.
 The truss tube assembly even rotated, at the push of a button, to provide a comfortable viewing angle at the Newtonian focus.
 This scope was temporarily housed in a small roll-off roof observatory until the 20-foot domed observatory, that would eventually house the 30-inch Cassegrain, could be completed.
 I sent the pictures and article to S&T and, to my surprise, they published it almost immediately.
-Click on picture at right to access article. - PVS
+Click on picture at right to access article. - PBVS

 [return to home]